PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 1.

-The purpose of this Practice Direction is to supplement the MIAM Rules in the Family Procedure Rules and to set out good practice to be followed by prospective respondents who are expected to also attend a MIAM.
+The purpose of this Practice Direction is to supplement Part 3 of the Family Procedure Rules and to set out good practice to be followed by prospective respondents who are expected to also attend a MIAM.

 2.